-The size of the proposed site is small, 5.56ha (T6/439A), relative to the habitat complex within which it is located, "fine to muddy fine sand with polychaetes" community complex which is 2637ha & 3555ha (respectively), which when compared to the size of the habitat complex in which the proposed sites are located ("mudflats and sandflats not covered at low tide" & "estuaries") is a small proportion (<1%) of the total habitat complex (4286.69ha & 5695.86ha, respectively).
+The size of the proposed site is small, 1.384ha (T6/494A), relative to the community complex within which it is located, "fine to muddy fine sand with polychaetes" which is 2637ha & 3555ha (respectively within the "mudflats and sandflats not covered at low tide" & "estuaries").
+Which, when compared to the size of the habitat complex in which the proposed site is located, is a small proportion (<1%) of the total habitat complex (4286.69ha & 5695.86ha, respectively within the SAC and SPA).
 Therefore, the land take is not considered to pose a negative effect on the overall site.